sagemath/trac_to_gh/Issue 6281.md

 # Issue 6281: [with patch; needs review] enable parallel make for rubiks spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6281

 Original creator: was